zenus/study-notes/phase vocoder.md

 phase is multiplied by an integer.
 The key point here is that we can make a direct multiplication of the analysis phase to get the phase for synthesis.
 So in this case it is more obvious and elegant to use the following algorithm</p>

+<strong>Pitch shifting</strong>
+<p>Pitch shifting is different from frequency shifting: a frequency shift is an addition to every frequency
+(i.e., the magnitude spectrum is shifted), while pitch shifting is the multiplication of every frequency by a transposition factor (i.e., the magnitude spectrum is scaled)</p>